-Dr Rachel Birch, Medical Protection medicolegal adviser, presents two case scenarios, illustrating what locum GPs can do to support patients while minimising any potential risks.
+Dr Rachel Birch, Medical Protection medicolegal adviser, presents two case scenarios on requests for fitness to fly certificates, illustrating what locum GPs can do to support patients while minimising any potential risks.

 Mr G, a 68 year old patient, came with his wife to see Dr A in the middle of a busy on-call surgery.
 He said he needed her to complete a form stating that he was fit to fly.